rfaria-dev/rfaria-dev/README.md

 **`FullStack Developer`**

 My name is Roger Renan Faria, I’m 30 years old, and I’m from São Bento do Sapucaí.
-Currently, I’m in my final semester of Systems Analysis and Development at Descomplica University, and I algo have a bachelor's degree in Production Engineering.
+Currently, I’m in my final semester of Systems Analysis and Development at Descomplica University, and I also have a bachelor's degree in Production Engineering.
 I’m passionate about technology and always eager to take on new challenges.

 🌱 I’m currently learning ...